 Our Corporate Objectives

-- Promote access to basic and quality health care services through referrals and partnerships
+- Promote access to basic and quality health care services

 - Identify and redress gender discrimination among target beneficiaries

 - Improve the socio-economic conditions of targets especially women

 - Research into social issues militating against sustainable development of the target population